UnifiedPush/dart-webpush-encryption/README.md

 1. `.decrypt(keys, encryptedBytes)`.
 Pass in the keys object and an array of Bytes of the message body.
 It will return the decrypted bytes.
 2. `.encrypt(serverKeys, clientPubKey, plaintext, salt?)`: Encrypt the plaintext according to the webpush standard.

-[!IMPORTANT]
+> Important
+>
-Do not encode the encrypted bytes as a UTF-8 string anywhere between the HTTP request and decryption; UTF-8 encoding will probably mess up your content.
+> Do not encode the encrypted bytes as a UTF-8 string anywhere between the HTTP request and decryption; UTF-8 encoding will probably mess up your content.

 ## Installing this package